 Our math program gives students a strong understanding of mathematics skills and facts, the number system, number operations, measurement & data, geometry, algebraic thinking, statistics & probability, expressions & equations, and functions.
-STAR Assessments and Accelerated Math programs are used in addition to the regular math curriculum to aid in assessing progress and providing extra support for all learners.
+STAR Assessments and IXL Math are used in addition to the regular math curriculum to aid in assessing progress and providing extra support for all learners.
 The main curriculum resource is Big Ideas Math which takes an exploratory approach to math instruction and learning as students use real-world scenarios to address problems and apply their learning.
 The program provides ample opportunities and resources for differentiation allowing me to address the needs of all my students at their level.
 The online components provide students with additional resources including instructional videos and interactive explorations and manipulatives.

 Our middle school science & social studies programs utilize the Discovery Education Techbooks to transform our students into scientists, engineers, and historians.
 Our science curriculum aligns to the Next Generation Science Standards while integrating digital media resources and simulations with STEM practices in our hands-on weekly science lab.
 Our social studies curriculum aligns to the Common Core Reading Standards for History/Social Studies.

 While our Catholic identity is woven throughout our curriculum in all courses, our religion program provides students with a more in-depth study and application of our Catholic faith.
 Students learn of the Gospel's message, our Church's history and traditions, and ways to proclaim and live their faith in their daily lives.
 Throughout the year, our students gather to practice the Corporal Works of Mercy to care for the homeless, the sick, the elderly, the imprisoned or the dead by either visiting the Catholic Worker, a local nursing home or rehabilitation center, supporting the Get on the Bus Program, attending funerals for various members of our community, or raising funds for various service organizations that support those in need.

 There is an essential integration of technology as all middle school grades participate in a 1-to-1 iPad program.
 Students conduct and gather research, giving them the opportunity to evaluate and summarize information and ideas, in order to answer questions and solve problems.